 Take Shorter Showers

-Shower heads spit out about 2 gallons of water per minute – which means that a 15 minute shower uses 30 gallons of water.
-You can probably wash your hair scrub down your body in 5 minutes.
-Give it a shot.
-Curious about how much water you use now?
-Check out H2O Conserve’s water calculator.
+Shower heads use about 2 gallons of water per minute – which means that a 15 minute shower uses 30 gallons of water.
+If you were conscious about usage, you can probably shower in 5 minutes.
+Give it a try.

 Reduce, Reuse, Recycle

 Every country has at least one organization devoted to sustainable development, conservation, the environment, or a social issue you’re interested in.
-Ask your professors, host family, and new friends about places to volunteer, or check out these links from Adventures Great and Small to get some ideas.
+Ask your professors, host family, and new friends about places to volunteer.

 Turn Out the Lights

 It’s easy to get lazy and forgetful when you’ve got a new country to explore, but something as simple as unplugging your laptop before you head out can save a lot of electricity.
-So unplug appliances and turn off the lights before you head out.
+So unplug appliances and turn off the lights when you are done using them.
+Really, it is so easy to partake sustainable study abroad that once you make a few changes, you will find you are doing them habitually.

 Make Yourself at Home

 Spending a semester abroad is liberating.
 It’s the first time you’re completely independent, with no parental interference.
 It’s tempting to rebel against your parents by doing the things they’ve always told you not to do – leaving the lights on, cabbing to unknown parts of the city, and getting takeout every night.
-While you’re establishing your independence, remember your actions abroad have the same environmental impact as your actions at home.
+While you’re establishing your independence, remember that by practicing sustainable study abroad, your actions have the same environmental impact as your actions at home.